Chain of Title

 However, this is an extreme example, because before a studio buys a script they'll usually hire a company to investigate the ownership history of the screenplay (a.k.a. "chain of title") and see if there are any potential issues.
 This includes checking with the U.S. Copyright Office to see if any other companies have filed paperwork claiming an interest in the screenplay's copyright.
 Most of the time potential ownership problems will be discovered, and sometimes they won't.

 Note: Kamal Moo is a California licensed attorney.
-The information contained in this article is not legal advice.
+The information contained in this article is not personalized legal advice.
 Reading this article does not create an attorney-client privilege.
 You should consult with an attorney if you need legal advice.

 Also of interest: